obaid338/E-commerce-sales/README.md

 Kaggle
 Customizations
 Feel free to modify the dashboard to fit your specific needs:

-Add New Data Sources: Integrate additional data sources such as social media analytics or CRM systems.
 Customize Visuals: Adjust the visuals to match your brand’s design language or to highlight specific insights.
 Enhance Metrics: Create additional measures and calculations using DAX to suit your analysis requirements.
-Contributions
 Contributions are welcome!
 If you have suggestions for improvements or new features, please submit a pull request or open an issue.
 Contact
 For any questions or support, please reach out to Obaid Adnan at email: osyed650@gmail.com.